10 Frugal Tips for Keeping Warm in Winter

 Draft Defense: During colder months, homes often lose heat through drafts, especially around windows and doors.
 Closing curtains and blinds as temperatures drop is effective, and adding an old duvet or comforter to thin curtains can provide a thermal boost.
 To prevent chilly drafts, place rolled-up towels along the bottoms of doors and encourage your family to close doors promptly when leaving a room.

-plant pot on window with curtains
+curtained window with plant pot on the window sill.

 Candles